aesareen/ABAFraudNLP/data/scraped_results/fraud-prevention-when-the-customer-isnt-always-right.md

 Compliance and Risk
 November 4, 2025
 The CFPB's procedures for securing its information systems have deteriorated in recent months, and the issue has been made worse by the loss of contractor resources and bureau personnel, according to a recent audit by the Federal Reserve...
-###  BIS urges central banks to reconsider approach to AI
-Compliance and Risk
-November 3, 2025
-Central banks and other supervisory and regulatory authorities need to “raise their game” both as observers of the effects of artificial intelligence on the economy and as users of the technology, according to a new report by the...
 ### NEWSBYTES
-###  ABA, associations welcome deal to end government shutdown
+###  Ag lenders signal cautious outlook for farm profitability in 2025
-November 10, 2025
+November 12, 2025
-###  FHFA nearing deal to use new FICO credit scoring model for mortgages
+###  Atlanta Fed’s Bostic to retire
-November 10, 2025
+November 12, 2025
-###  Senate takes first step to end government shutdown
+###  DOJ: Congress, not Fed, must fund CFPB
-November 9, 2025
+November 11, 2025
 ### SPONSORED CONTENT
 ###  Seeing More Check Fraud and Scams?
 These Educational Online Toolkits Can Help
 November 1, 2025